 Have you ever been in a social situation where it feels like you are having the same old conversations again and again?
 We can easily fall into the trap of asking canned questions and giving canned responses.
-It can begin to feel as if our conversations are just automated scripts, repeating themselves again and again never really amounting to anything more meaningful than superficial smalltalk.
+It can begin to feel as if our conversations are just automated scripts, repeating themselves again and again.

 Trying to have more meaningful conversations?
 The best way to connect with your friends, family and colleagues is by inviting them to a game of Question of the Day on Brightful.
 The rules are simple - you are given a prompt and 30 seconds to answer.
 It's free to play, and there are thousands of conversation starter prompts.

 If you are still looking for an interesting team activity to play that is still based on asking questions, but one that demands a little more critical thinking, try out Would You Rather - also on Brightful.
 Everyone is shown two prompts or real-life scenarios, and you must pick which one you personally would rather be in.
 When everyone has made their choice, you are shown who voted for what, and your group then takes some time to discuss why you chose what you chose.
 There are thousands of prompts & scenarios available, so don't worry about running out of possible scenarios!